 A great percentage of disc complaints are actually misdiagnosed.
 A herniated disc might exist in the area and take the blame for pain which it is not causing.
 DDD is also likely to exist and might be blamed instead.
 Once again, DDD is almost certainly innocent of creating serious symptoms.

 If you take scapegoat disc herniation and degeneration off the table, it is clear that most chronic back and neck pain would have to be diagnosed as being idiopathic.
 Since no diagnosis could be made, then no treatment could be rendered.
 This would cost our medical system billions of dollars every year.
 While this solution does not seem to solve anything, it would prevent the utter epidemic of misdiagnosis.
-It would prevent wasting time, energy, hope and money with infective treatment and eventual unnecessary herniated disc surgery.
+It would prevent wasting time, energy, hope and money with ineffective treatment and eventual unnecessary herniated disc surgery.